leinson/where-we-dine/README.md

 - An admin can create tags that belong to the categories cuisine and price (in progress)

-- A user can search for a restaurant based on a tag or restaurant name
+- A user can search for a restaurant based on cuisine, price or restaurant name

 - A user can organize the list of restaurants based on the review scores